 Licences and software are measured initially at acquisition cost or costs incurred to develop the asset.
 Intangible assets acquired in a business combination are recognised at fair value at the acquisition date.
 Following initial recognition, intangible assets with finite useful lives are carried at cost less accumulated amortisation and accumulated impairment losses.
 They are amortised on a straight-line basis over their estimated useful lives.
-Intangible assets with indefinite useful lives are tested for impairment annually or more frequently if events or changes in circumstances indicate they may be impaired.
+Intangible assets with indefinite useful lives are not amortised.
+Instead they are tested for impairment annually or more frequently if events or changes in circumstances indicate they may be impaired.